You've gotta clean deep to get the smooth glide.

 This may be an easy fix - the problem relates to dirt and grime build up within the brass angle sensor tube.

-The tether runs through a small brass tube, just before it leaves the housing of the PowerTool.
-This brass tube can become clogged and prevent the tether from moving freely, so a quick clean regularly should keep the tether running smoothly
+The tether runs through a small eyelet (GA#3308) or brass tube (<#3308), just before it leaves the housing of the PowerTool.
+This can become clogged and prevent the tether from moving freely, so a quick clean regularly should keep the tether running smoothly

-*All the images below are from our tech unit which has the brass tube cut open to reveal the path of the tether - Check out the filth from this one below (please note the brass tube has been cut open to reveal the tether)
+*All the images below are from our tech unit which has the brass tube on an older GymAware cut open to reveal the path of the tether - Check out the filth from this one below (please note the brass tube has been cut open to reveal the tether)

 Watch the video tutorial on YouTube or check out the instructions below.